766O/766O.github.io/_pages/about.md

 I am an undergraduate intern student at the Multimodal AI Lab. at Hanyang University

-Under the supervision of Professor Dongjin Kim at the Robotics Multimodal AI Lab.
+Under the supervision of Professor Dongjin Kim at the Multimodal AI Lab.

 My research focuses on Multimodal AI, specifically Multimodal learning.